lrowleyabel/French-Election-Tweet-Analysis/README.md

 This is code for a research project looking at the Twitter data of candidates in the 2022 French legislative elections.
 The research is being carried out with the University of Nottingham and [the Digital Society Project](http://digitalsocietyproject.org/).

-There is no actual data in this repository.
+None of the main Twitter data is in this repository.
 The code creates and analyses datasets, but they are stored on the University of Nottingham OneDrive.

 **Workflow:**
 - **Data preparation:**